Teachers & Schools

-The Daily Mile is a fully-inclusive, free and simple initiative that improves the physical and mental health and wellbeing of children.
-There is no extra workload for teachers and it helps to raise standard test scores.Read on below
+The Daily Mile is a free, fully-inclusive, and simple initiative that improves the physical and mental health and wellbeing of children.
+There is no extra work, training, or equipment for teachers.
+The Daily Mile improves classroom focus and helps build relationships.Read on below

 What is The Daily Mile?

-We recommend schools introduce The Daily Mile to children as a run or jog, not as a walk.
-If implemented as per Core Principles, almost all children will be able to run for most, or all, of the way after about 4 weeks.
+If implemented as per Core Principles, almost all children will be able to run for most, or all, of the way after about four weeks.
 This level of fitness will be maintained or improved over the coming months and years.
+This simple and straightforward initiative has been acknowledged for reducing childhood obesity.

 For more information, view the The Daily Mile Presentation